 Then, cubicles started becoming a reality.
 Employers and business owners wanted to separate their workers, to make sure they could focus and work, work, and work more.
 No more chatting from the assembly line.
 After the 1940s, it was time to separate employees, to ensure effort and commitment.

 Fast-forward to the 1960s, when the country of Germany launched a concept called Burolandschaft, aka office landscape.
 The goal of this idea was to foster group work and collaboration, thanks to the nature of the open space itself.

 On the opposite side of the spectrum stood the design of Robert Prost, a designer at Herman Miller.
-In the 1960s, Prost created the Action Office, an evolution of the cubicles.
-This concept aimed at giving workers more privacy.
+In the 1960s, Prost created the Action Office, an evolution of cubicles.
+This concept is aimed at giving workers more privacy.
 Then, one decade later, its aim was to bring modesty into the workplace as more and more women entered the businesses.

 How does the industry space look today?

 Contemporary businesses and companies want their employees to collaborate, share ideas, and support each other.
 Indeed, these are the necessary ingredients for innovation and transformation.
 Hence, these modern concepts especially work for startups.
 Since startups are innovative, they don’t choose cubes.
 Instead, they don’t believe that open offices are distracting and disruptive to deep work and flow.

 However, visitors to these modern companies might find a mix of workspace concepts.
 For example, spaces that look like phone booths where individuals can go to take calls or meetings and not disturb their colleagues.
 These are modular home offices, portable, efficient, and space-smart.
 One of the main innovators and providers of these designs is ROOM.